eddelbuettel/r2u/README.md

 We generally support amd64 (_i.e._ standard 64-bit Intel/AMD cpus, sometimes also called x86_64) for
-the current Ubuntu LTS release and its predecessor release, and support arm64 on the current release only (more on this [here](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#what-about-other-architectures-besides-x86_64)).
+the current Ubuntu LTS release and its predecessor release, and support arm64 on the current release (more on this [here](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#what-about-other-architectures-besides-x86_64)).
 We use 'r-release' just like CRAN.
 So generally support the two most current LTS releases: currently 'jammy' 22.04 LTS and 'noble' 24.04 releases are fully supported.
 The 'focal' 20.04 LTS release was the first one supported, and remains avaialble but (as of July 2025) no longer receives new updates.

 Support for additional cpu architectures is certainly possible but somewhat unlikely due to a lack of (additional hardware) resources and time.
 Support for other distributions is possible but unlikely